-We offer early help, either through universal or targeted services, based on individual need, which we identify through an early help assessment of the whole family.
+We offer early help, either through universal or targeted services, based on need.
+We identify these with an early help assessment of the whole family.

-Most children and young people will enjoy a happy, safe and healthy childhood with support from their families and from universal services - those available to everyone, like health and education.
-These are provided as a right to all children, young people and their families, including those whose needs are also met within targeted and/or specialist and statutory services.
+Most children and young people will enjoy a happy, safe and healthy childhood with support from their family and universal services.
+These are services that are available to all, like health and education.
+They're provided as a right to all children, young people and their families.
+This includes those whose needs are also met by targeted and/or specialist services.

-Families may self-refer into these services or may just need access to information, guidance and signposting.
+Families can self refer into these services or may just need some information and guidance.

-For children, young people and families who face more challenges and may have multiple needs, targeted services provide additional capacity and expertise to address their needs.
-A programme of targeted group provision and one to one support is available through our family centres.
+This is for those who face more challenges and may have multiple needs.
+These services provide extra expertise to meet these.
+Group provision and one to one support is available through our family centres.

-Targeted one to one support through a family support worker/EIP worker is available to children, young people and families where an early help assessment is necessary because of the level of the child or family's needs and the number of agencies that may need to be involved in providing support.
+One to one support through a family support worker or EIP worker is available where an early help assessment is needed.
+This is because of the level of need and number of agencies involved in giving support.

-When a child or young person’s needs can't be met by universal or targeted services, practitioners can make a request directly to a more specialist service, especially where they feel that a child is suffering or likely to suffer significant harm.
+When a child or young person’s needs can't be met by other services, practitioners can make a request to a more specialist service.
+They can do this where they feel that a child is suffering or likely to suffer significant harm.